DataSF/datasf.github.io/blog/_posts/2017-11-16-new-data-on-the-block-1--library-usage-data.md

 Walking around your home do you find yourself surrounded by folks with their nose in a book?
 See how your Supervisorial District stacks up!
 Select an age range to see how the rankings change by age.
 {: .present-before-paste}

-<iframe src="https://app.powerbi.com/view?r=eyJrIjoiNDIxNzM4MjEtNmQwMy00YmJlLWI0YjItNTNjYTQzNDE1NzUxIiwidCI6IjIyZDVjMmNmLWNlM2UtNDQzZC05YTdmLWRmY2MwMjMxZjczZiIsImMiOjZ9" allowfullscreen="true" width="800" height="600" frameborder="0"></iframe>
+<iframe width="800" height="600" src="https://app.powerbi.com/view?r=eyJrIjoiOWIyMzViOTMtYTg2NC00ZjY2LWE0NjItODdjOGViNjU2NmFmIiwidCI6IjIyZDVjMmNmLWNlM2UtNDQzZC05YTdmLWRmY2MwMjMxZjczZiIsImMiOjZ9" frameborder="0" allowFullScreen="true"></iframe>
 {: .present-before-paste}

 ## Now it’s your turn!